Incomplete Grade Policy

 A grade of Incomplete (I) is given when a student cannot complete the work of the course because of illness or other extenuating conditions, and the instructor’s academic Dean has approved an extension of time for the completion of a course.
 There is an expectation that the student has been able to complete a substantial portion of the total work required for the course.

 The student is not required to be enrolled to work on finishing the course.
-The work of the course must be completed two weeks prior to the last day of classes in the next academic session of enrollment (excluding summer term); but in all cases, except graduate thesis courses, it must be removed within 24 months from the date issued regardless of enrollment status; otherwise the I becomes an F. An I grade cannot be removed by repeating the course.
+The coursework must be completed by the agreed-upon date between the faculty member and student or two weeks prior to the last day of classes in the next academic session of enrollment (excluding summer term); but in all cases, it must be removed within 24 months from the date issued regardless of enrollment status; otherwise the I becomes an F. Note, an I grade cannot be removed by repeating the course.